zhong-j-yu/rekex/doc/UsersGuide.md

 contain only the information we need from ASTs.

+## Ctors as pure functions

+Ctors should not cause side effects, nor should they depend on side effects.
+The body of a ctor should depend only on its arguments, and possible some constant data that remain the same throughout the parsing process.

 ## Semantic Predicate

 Some times it is difficult or impossible to express a parsing